badvision/AntialiasAdjust/README.md

 AntialiasAdjust
 ===============

+*Note*: This module was put together to solve a problem that doesn't exist anymore.
+Older versions of Oracle JRE did not properly support retina (high DPI) displays, but that has been rectified for quite some time now.
+As such this small project is not being maintained but kept here as a reference for building small add-on modules to NetBeans.

 This is a Netbeans 7 plugin that provides full control over rendering hints.
 I wrote this because after using Netbeans for years on Ubuntu and switching to Mac OSX, everything looked horribly fuzzy.
 I hope this plugin helps you out!

 Installing